yoon-thiri04/burmese-text-nli-xlmroberta/README.md

 # mmNLI: Burmese Text Natural Language Inference with XLM-RoBERTa

-A **Burmese Natural Language Inference (NLI)** model fine-tuned from **`xlm-roberta-base`**, trained on a curated Burmese NLI dataset combining cleaned native data, manual annotations, and translated English NLI samples.
+A **Burmese NLI model** fine-tuned from xlm-roberta-base, trained on a carefully cleaned and curated dataset, achieving **79%** accuracy on the test set.

 This model predicts the relationship between a **premise** and a **hypothesis** as one of: